My pension savings are in a Collective Retirement Account - how do small pots payments work?

 Do they affect my Lifetime Allowance?

 The money you take under a small pots payment is not treated as using up any of your Lifetime Allowance (currently £1 million).
-If the value of your overall pension savings is large this means that, depending on the options available under your pension plan, up to 3.00% of your overall savings could avoid being subject to a Lifetime Allowance tax charge (currently 55%).

 You cannot use the small pots payment facility under the Collective Retirement Account, where you have registered your total pension savings for Enhanced Protection, Fixed Protection 2012, Fixed Protection 2014 or Fixed Protection 2016, and the value of your Collective Retirement Account exceeds £10,000.